A Surprisingly Simple Strategy to Increase Spa Retail Sales

 How Do Client Consultations Increase Spa Retail Sales?

 Clients trust their stylists, estheticians, and beauty technicians.
 Most clients look to them for education and advice about looking their best.
-When they suggest products, they are providing solutions, not selling retail products.
+When they suggest products, they're providing solutions instead of just selling retail products.

-Client consultations allow clients to share concerns and spa professionals to explain what retail products and supplies can meet clients’ needs.
-For example, an esthetician may learn that a client’s skin has become drier and the client’s moisturizer is no longer right for the job.
-This creates a natural opportunity for the esthetician to educate the client about how and why skin changes and to suggest a product tailored to the client’s skin needs.
+Client consultations allow clients to share concerns while spa professionals explain what retail products and supplies can meet clients’ needs.
+For example, an esthetician may learn that a client’s skin has become drier and their moisturizer is no longer right for the job.
+This creates a natural opportunity for the esthetician to educate the client about how and why skin changes and to suggest a product tailored to the client’s current skin needs.
 Using the product during the treatment and showing the client how it works greatly increases the likelihood that the client will buy the product.

 Clients want to maintain the benefits of their spa or salon visit between appointments.
-If an esthetician tells them about a retail product that will help a bikini wax last longer, they are likely to buy it.
+If an esthetician tells them about a retail product that will help a bikini wax last longer, they're more likely to buy it.
 If a nail technician explains how to extend the life of a pedicure, clients are usually eager to follow expert advice.

 According to multiple surveys conducted by beauty product companies, most spa service providers say they provide a consultation before each service.
 In the same surveys, most clients say they don’t receive a consultation before spa or salon services.
 When consultations occur, clients report that they are too brief to be helpful.
 Clearly, there is a mismatch between what spa professionals think they are doing at the start of a service and how clients interpret that.

 A consultation is an opportunity for the spa service provider to learn about the client’s needs, concerns, and desires.
 The interaction builds trust in the spa professional as an expert advisor.
 Consequently, investing in consultations develops relationships and customer loyalty.